 wcastenell@wlu.edu; ahazar1@saic.edu

-Tiffany Johnson Bidler, “Thomas Eakins’s Portrait of Professor Benjamin Howard Rand and the Scientific Performance on Color, Light, and Vision in Nineteenth-Century Philadelphia”
+Tiffany Johnson Bidler, “Thomas Eakins’s Portrait of Professor Benjamin Howard Rand and the Scientific Performance Involving Color, Light, and Vision in Nineteenth-Century Philadelphia”

 Ellen Rees, “Ibsen’s Happy Endings, Or the Vaudeville Origins of Modern Drama”